A Practical Survey on Faster and Lighter Transformers: General Approaches

 Recently, \citet{devlin2019bert} popularized the Cloze procedure~\citep{doi:10.1177/107769905303000401} for pre-training under the name of masked language model (MLM), which independently estimates the probability of masked words given the rest of the sequence.
 Practically, 15\% of the words are randomly selected, of which 80\% are masked, 10\% are replaced by a random word, and 10\% are left unchanged.
 This task is analogous to the reconstruction of corrupted input.
 Figure~\ref{fig:mlm} illustrates the masked language model objective.

 \citet{clark2020electra} introduced the replaced token detection objective to speed up pre-training; a small network (generator) first generates a plausible alternative for each masked word, then the large model (discriminator) predicts whether each word has been replaced (see Figure~\ref{fig:replaced}).
 While the masked language model makes a prediction only for the masked works, the replaced token detection makes a prediction for every word.
 Therefore, the latter is more computationally efficient than the former; in other words, less pre-training computations are required to achieve the same performance on downstream tasks.
+Additionally, the authors reported that the representations learned with their objective outperformed those learned with MLM given the same model size, data, and computation.
+Most notably, they were able to outperform GPT on the GLUE benchmark with 30$\times$ fewer computations.

+\textbf{Parameter Initialization Strategies}: Optimizing deep networks is challenging in part because of the considerable influence of the initial point on the iterative process.
+Notably, the initial point determines whether the algorithms converge at all and, if it does converge, the speed at which it converges as well as the quality of the solution~\citep{Goodfellow-et-al-2016}.
+Transformers are notoriously difficult to train, typically requiring carefully tuned optimizers with adaptive learning rates, learning rate schedulers, and large batches.
+Even then, convergence is not guaranteed.
+Consequently, \citet{liu2020understanding} and \citet{huang2020improving} concurrently proposed initialization schemes for the Transformer that promise a smoother and faster optimization as well as better generalization performances.

+\citet{liu2020understanding} identified an amplification effect that significantly influences training: each layer heavily depends on its residual branch\footnote{For a residual block $f(x) + x$, the residual branch refers to $f(x)$ and the skip connection, shortcut connection, or residual connection refers to $x$.}, making the optimization unstable as it amplifies small parameter perturbations.
+Ultimately, the amplification effect may produce a notable change in the Transformer's output.
+Nonetheless, the authors observed that heavy dependencies on the residual branches are necessary to unlock the Transformer's potential and achieve better results.
+In order to mitigate the amplification effect, \citet{liu2020understanding} introduced the Adaptive Model Initialization strategy, or Admin, that controls the dependency on the residual connections in the early stage of training with a new parameter $\boldsymbol{\omega}$.
+Formally, the $i$-th sub-layer output is given by

+where $f_i(\boldsymbol{X})$, $\boldsymbol{X}_{i-1}$, and $\boldsymbol{X}_{i}$, denote the function, input, and output of the $i$-th sub-layer, respectively.
+Although this is equivalent to rescaling some model parameters, the authors observed that rescaling leads to unstable training in half-precision.